CPFO Program Changes

 After careful evaluation of the current program, including interviews with many GFOA members and CPFO designees, we have determined that the program should be better integrated with other GFOA offerings.
 Additionally, the program should be expanded to provide a more enriching environment for current CPFO designees, and better communicate the value of a CPFO to others in the public sector.

 While many facets of public finance have changed over the past 20 years, the CPFO program has not undergone a significant update since its inception 20 years ago.

 When will the final program be announced?

 Information on the new program is being updated on GFOA's website when it becomes available.
-We expect to have all testing and study materials posted by November 2020.
+We expect to have all testing and study materials posted in early 2021.